mcai4gl2/mcai4gl2.github.io/content/softwares/tabula-py-path.md

 ```
 Class file has wrong version 61.0, should be 55.0
 ```
-`55.0` is java11, but I didn't remember I installed it but it clearly on my path. `where java` shows:
+`55.0` is java11, but I didn't remember I installed it but it clearly is on my path. `where java` shows:
 ```
 C:\Programming\miniconda3\envs\jupyter\Library\bin\java.exe
 C:\Program Files\Java\jdk-17.0.2\bin\java.exe